 Guidelines on the sale of extended warranties, like those available in New Zealand, could help to avoid mis-selling.
 New Zealand salespeople need to give consumers a written agreement that clearly explains how each of the protections offered by the extended warranty agreement differs to the consumer law.
 There is also a mandatory five-day cooling-off period.

 Now is a good time to talk about improvements, as an ACL review is scheduled for 2016.
 CHOICE will participate in this review and keep you updated.

-- Retailers can't just refer you to the manufacturer – they need to rectify your issue.
+3. Retailers can't just send you to the manufacturer

-- If it is a bulky item such as a widescreen TV the retailer should pay for transportation costs.
+If your faulty product is a bulky item such as a widescreen TV, the retailer should pay for transportation costs.